Materials form the foundation for the production of durable tools.

 08. Carbide caked mass

-The formation of hard lumps is estimated to be caused by the segregation of chemical components during the smelting process.
+The formation of these hard lumps is thought to be caused by the segregation of chemical components during the smelting process and may be a kind of high-hardness composite carbide or the result of the addition of refractory alloy blocks during smelting.

-Figure 13 is the macrostructure of a caked mass in W18 steel (etched by 4% HNO3 alcohol solution).
+Figure 13 shows the macrostructure of a caked mass in W18 steel (etched by 4% HNO3 alcohol solution), with the white substance being the caked mass and the gray and black areas representing the bit grooves.

 Figure 13 The macrostructure of W18 steel caked mass (20×)

-Inclusions are a common defect in steel, which can be divided into metallic inclusions and non-metallic inclusions according to their properties.
+Inclusions are a common defect in steel that can be classified into two categories: metallic inclusions and non-metallic inclusions.

-Metal inclusions are formed because the ferroalloy is not fully melted during the smelting process, or because foreign metal foreign bodies that flow in during the casting process remain in the steel ingot.
+Metallic inclusions form due to the incomplete melting of ferroalloy during the smelting process or the presence of foreign metal particles that remain in the steel ingot.

-Figure 14 is metal inclusions found in W18 steel, and Figure 15 is non-metallic inclusions causing cracks during quenching (etched by 4% HNO3 alcohol solution).
+(2) inclusions produced and precipitated due to chemical reactions during the smelting process.
+Figure 14 shows metal inclusions found in W18 steel, while Figure 15 depicts non-metallic inclusions causing cracks during quenching (etched with 4% HNO3 alcohol solution).

 Figure 14 Metal inclusions